iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> Doesn't update as often as I would recommend.
+There is no way to refresh and update exposure notices.
+Not sure if it really works but I hope it does because I definitely would want to know if I've been exposed.<br> :date: __2021-02-04 17:33:51__

 > Edit: apparently you need a pin to report positive.
 Rating is only 3* This is a very well made app!
 I'm a person who values my privacy, and this app is made in a way which respects that.
 It doesn't record location.
 It give each phone an anonymous ID and uses Bluetooth to tell which others IDs you were near.
 If any of those IDs report they have COVID, any othrt ID they were nearby within the past 2 weeks gets an alert.
 It does not track location or the owner of the phone, only the anonymous IDs<br> :date: __2021-01-12 17:31:52__

 > Not for my phone<br> :date: __2020-12-28 19:41:26__